• Free Tours

 7- Block of Discord

-Gaudí is our shining star of architecture at the turn of the 20th century.
+Gaudí was our shining star of architecture at the turn of the 20th century.
 People blindly flock to his work not realising there are many beautiful Art Nouveau buildings by his contemporaries which are just as fabulous!

-A common question I get asked when showing my guests this amazing block of houses is “which one is by Gaudí?”.
+A common question I get asked when showing my guests this amazing block of houses is “Which one is by Gaudí?”.

 It is a fair question as all the buildings are beautiful and not to be overlooked.